magiwanders/Nand2Tetris-Hack-Computer-JS-Reimplementation/README.md

 - Add checks to number inputs.
 - Add BENCHMARK (measuring if actual frame time is lower than requested)

+DISTANT FUTURE TODOS:
+- Rewrite using webassembly and in-browser multithreading

 Feel free to fork or contribute!